The program of the European Researchers´ Night in Finland is published!

 Since 2005 the European Researchers’ Night has been organized in hundreds of cities in different parts of Europe on the last Friday of September.
 The events are aimed at the general public and they intend to make researchers, research and science’s impact on our daily lives known in a compelling way.
 Marie Skłodowska-Curie actions of the EU’s Horizon 2020 programme supports the events.

-This year in Finland it is possible to participate in the event in Espoo, Helsinki, Joensuu, Jyväskylä, Kuopio, Lahti, Oulu, Rovaniemi, Savonlinna, Sodankylä, Tampere, Turku and Vantaa.
+This year in Finland it is possible to participate in the event in Espoo, Helsinki, Joensuu, Jyväskylä, Kajaani, Kuopio, Lahti, Oulu, Rovaniemi, Savonlinna, Sodankylä, Tampere, Turku and Vantaa.
 Over ten Finnish universities, Science Center Heureka, Federation of Finnish Learned Societies and Technical Research Center of Finland VTT are in charge of the great program.